FEPanalysis/edimburgo/README.md

 -u is the units the free energy are to be reported in -r is the number of decimal places the free energies are to be reported with -m is the methods the free energies are to be estimated with.
-If you want just TI-CUBIC, use -m ti_cubic -g will produce graphs, like those in the attachment: the TI as a filled area under the interpolation curve and the bar plot of ∆G's evaluated for each pair of adjacent states
+If you want just TI-CUBIC, use -m ti_cubic -g will produce graphs, like those in the attachment: the TI as a filled area under the interpolation curve and the bar plot of ∆G's evaluated for each pair of adjacent states.
 This requires matplotlib.
 -s is to be used whenever you want to discard some initial snapshots

 The file parser (parser_sire.py) is separated from the analysis proper (alchemical_analysis.py); make sure the former is either handy or a pythonpath is established for it.